dalgudot/react-toast/toast/README.md

 ## Motivation ✨

-As a product designer, I think the toast notification is essential for interaction with users in a digital product.
+As a digital product designer, I think the toast notification is essential for interaction with users in a digital product.
 The toast is a good way to send feedback to user's actions.
 In other words, the toast is a good way to interact with a user.
 So I frequently use the toast in my product for interaction with users.

 But the toast is challenging to develop.
 The primary reason is global-state-management.
 Global-state-management is needed because the toast should be used anywhere in a digital product.
 It is also necessary to continuously show the toast even if the page changes for building a modern web application, just like a mobile native app.